-If you are or have been in a relationship with a Borderline (BPD) or a Narcissist (NPD), you’ve undoubtedly been told at some point (perhaps ad nauseum), “You need to love me unconditionally.
+If you are or have been in a relationship with a borderline (BPD), a narcissist (NPD) or a psychopath, at some point you’ve undoubtedly been told (perhaps ad nauseum), “You need to love me unconditionally.
 I expect unconditional love from you.”
-If you’re like many of the men and women I work with, you may now find that you grit your teeth and roll your eyes upon hearing the term “unconditional love,” but why?
+If you’re like many of the men and women I work with, you probably grit your teeth and roll your eyes upon hearing the term “unconditional love,” but why?
 What’s wrong with love much less unconditional love?
 That sounds like a reasonable request from a spouse, boyfriend, girlfriend, family member or friend, right?

 Wrong.
 It’s neither a reasonable request nor a reasonable demand.

-First, we need to address how one defines and understands unconditional love and whether or not the unconditional love is reciprocal.
-If you’ve been in an abusive relationship with a woman or man who has narcissistic, borderline, histrionic or sociopathic traits you know firsthand the breathtaking degree of entitlement, hypocrisy and double standards within which these individuals operate on a day-to-day basis.
+First, we need to address how we define unconditional love and whether or not the unconditional love is reciprocal.
+If you’ve been in an abusive relationship with a woman or man who has narcissistic, borderline, histrionic or sociopathic traits, you know firsthand the breathtaking degree of entitlement, hypocrisy and double standards by which these individuals operate on a day-to-day basis.

-What does unconditional love usually mean as employed by a Narcissist, Borderline or other abusive personality type?
+What does unconditional love usually mean in relationship to a Narcissist, Borderline or other abusive personality type?

 It means that you won’t hold the Narcissist, Borderline, Histrionic or Sociopath accountable for their bad behavior nor enforce appropriate boundaries and natural consequences for their bad behavior.
 Basically, they’ve confused unconditional love with you happily and obliviously tolerating their abuse of you and others, including children.

 In fact, the mental health field has developed a term for tolerating the abuse of a personality disordered individual — radical acceptance.
 I have worked with many couples counseling refugees who have been sold this bill of goods.
 Specifically, spouses (typically husbands and boyfriends) are told by the couples therapist that: